manjunatha-koosalapur/manjunatha-koosalapur/README.md

 ![](https://komarev.com/ghpvc/?username=manjunatha-koosalapur&color=brightgreen)

 ### Hi there 👋  Quality is not an act, it is a habit!
-My name is Manjunatha - An expert Test Engineer - Fascinate about Automation Testing 💻
+My name is Manjunatha - Fascinate about Automation Testing 💻

 In love with:
 - Data and its qulaity